chryzsh/DarthSidious/README.md

 ![](http://assets1.ignimgs.com/2015/05/27/lightsabersjpg-b61171_1280w.jpg)

 This is a guide to setting up a windows domain in a virtual lab to practice penetration testing.
+It is a collaborative effort between Chris from Norway, Yoni from Israel and Joaquim from the United States.

-I recommend starting with setting up a lab and reading the mini introduction.
+We recommend starting with setting up a lab and reading the mini introduction.
 **This guide/tutorial will teach you the following:**

 * Creating a basic windows domain with a few hosts and a domain controller.